na-na-hi/renget/archive/tmd2character_Angus.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. 2 Oran Leaves | Heals the user for 3HP.
 Can stack to 3.
 2. Stun Seed | Causes *Petrified* on consumption.
-3. Clear Gummi | Gives +10 IQ points to Ice-Types.
-Gives +5 to other types.
-Are you sure this isn't ice?
+3. Normal-Type Gem | Holding this makes you feel very plain.
+Boosts a Normal-Type move's damage by 3.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**